 Staff agreed that choice of housing was limited by the availability of appropriate accommodation and its location.
-They also recognised that 'vulnerable' groups felt threatened when they lived in 'problem' areas.
+They also recognised that vulnerable groups felt threatened when they lived in 'problem' areas.

-The lack of choice about housing adaptations and equipment was the cause of a considerable amount of frustration to the physically disabled and older people.
+The lack of choice about housing adaptations and equipment was the cause of a considerable amount of frustration to people with physical disabilities and older people.